How to Install and Secure Rooftop Solar Racking Systems

 While specific components vary by manufacturer, the fundamental process for installing a rail-based rooftop solar racking system follows a clear sequence.
 Always consult the manufacturer’s installation manual for specific torque values and component spacing.

 - Layout and Mark Attachment Points: Using a chalk line and tape measure, map out the array’s footprint on the roof.
 Locate the roof rafters and mark the precise locations for your mounting hardware.
-Never attach mounts directly to the roof decking.
+Do not attach mounts only to roof decking—mounts must be secured to structural members such as rafters or engineered blocking.

 - Install Flashing and Mounts: Drill pilot holes at your marked locations.
 Install the roof flashing, ensuring it is properly layered with shingles to prevent water intrusion.
-Secure the mounts (e.g., L-feet or standoffs) through the flashing into the center of the rafters using the specified lag bolts.
+Secure the mounts (e.g., L-feet or standoffs) through the flashing into the structural members using the specified lag bolts.
 For a deeper look into sealing roof penetrations, our guide on firestopping electrical penetrations offers valuable techniques.

 - Secure the Rails: Attach the aluminum rails to the mounts.
 Use a string line or laser level to ensure the rails are coplanar, shimming at the mounts if necessary to account for roof irregularities.
-This is where rail-to-rail bonding begins, often achieved with specialized splice bars.
+This is where rail-to-rail bonding is established, often achieved with manufacturer-supplied splice hardware in listed systems.

-- Install Module-Level Power Electronics (MLPE): If the system design includes microinverters or DC power optimizers, now is the time for microinverter mounting or power optimizer attachment.
-Secure these devices to the rails according to the manufacturer’s instructions, leaving wire leads accessible.
+- Install Module-Level Power Electronics (MLPE): If the system design includes microinverters or DC power optimizers, mount these devices to the rails per the manufacturer’s instructions, leaving wire leads accessible for later wiring and testing.

 - Bond the Racking System: This is a critical safety step.
-If using a UL 2703 certified system, the mounting clamps and rail connections provide the bonding.
-If not, you must run a separate bonding jumper between each section of rail and use a lay-in grounding lug to connect the system to the Equipment Grounding Conductor (EGC).
+When using a UL 2703 listed mounting system installed per the manufacturer’s instructions, the listed hardware and clamps often provide the required bonding path.
+If the racking or components are not listed or the listing instructs otherwise, run a separate bonding jumper between rail sections and provide an appropriate connection to the Equipment Grounding Conductor (EGC) to meet NEC bonding rules.

-- Manage PV Wires: Secure all conductors using UV-rated wire management clips.
-Proper PV wire management prevents wires from touching the abrasive roof surface or hanging loose, where insulation could be damaged over time.
-Wires run in conduit must adhere to NEC standards; use a conduit fill calculator to avoid over-stuffing.
+- Manage PV Wires: Secure all conductors using UV-rated wire management clips and supports.
+Proper PV wire management prevents wires from contacting abrasive roof surfaces or hanging loose, where insulation could be damaged over time.
+Wires run in conduit must follow NEC conduit fill, bending, and termination rules; use a conduit fill calculator and the manufacturer’s instructions to avoid overfilling and overheating.

 - Mount the Solar Panels: Place the PV modules onto the rails.
 Secure them using the specified mid-clamps and end-clamps, torquing them to the manufacturer’s specifications.
-These clamps are often part of the integrated grounding system.
+When using listed integrated grounding components, these clamps often establish the module-to-rail bond as part of the listed system.

-- Perform Final Inspections: Before leaving the site, perform an electrical continuity test with a multimeter to confirm that every rail and module frame has a solid, low-resistance connection to the ground system.
+- Perform Final Inspections: Before leaving the site, perform an electrical continuity test with a multimeter or appropriate test instrument to confirm that every rail and module frame has a solid, low-resistance connection to the grounding system, and verify all listed components are installed per their instructions.

 Grounding and Bonding: The Core of UL 2703 and NEC 690 Compliance